jchavarri/FramerNavigationComponent/modules/navigationComponent.md

 # Navigation Component

-Implements a navigation component for Framer.
+A navigation component for Framer.
 It includes:

 - Default transitions for pushing and popping views, based on iOS UINavigationController, that you can replace with your own ones.
 - Default header style and animations to show the current and previous layer, also easily customizable.

-## Basic usage
+## Get started

 - Copy the `navigationComponent.coffee` file into your `modules` folder
 - Add `NavigationComponent = (require "navigationComponent").NavigationComponent`
 - Create the NavigationComponent: `navigationComponent = new NavigationComponent
-	initialLayer: yourFirstLayer`
+	rootLayer: yourFirstLayer`

 ## Constructor params